Click on a name to skip to an individual bio:

 Marilyn holds a Bachelor of Science in Health Education with an emphasis in Community Based Public Health and a Master of Arts in Adult Education, both from SF State.

-Janeen began her college career at the College of San Mateo where she was student body president.
-She transferred to UC Santa Cruz where she was awarded a full scholarship and became a first generation college graduate.
-After graduating, she studied advanced Spanish in Mexico, advanced Italian in Italy, and visited Ireland--all countries of her heritage.
-She holds a Masters in English from San Francisco State University and is thrilled to be returning to her alma mater.
+As a result of Ms. Malatesta’s educational opportunities at the College of San Mateo, where she was student body president, she was able to transfer to UC Santa Cruz on a full scholarship.
+After becoming a first generation college graduate, she was fiscally savvy enough to be able to study advanced Spanish in Mexico, advanced Italian in Italy, and visit her family in Ireland--all countries of her heritage.
+After returning from her travels, she earned her M.A. in English from San Francisco State University.

 Mary is Principal at Olivet Elementary Charter School in Santa Rosa.
 She is also involved in STEM education and has been a featured presenter and active blogger about technology.
 You can follow Mary on Twitter @Mary_J_Reynolds.